A complete guide to the HubSpot Breeze Assistant

 What are Breeze Agents?

 While the assistant is a tool that helps you do a task, Breeze Agents are autonomous AI teammates designed to do tasks for you.
-They are pre-built to handle specific jobs from start to finish without you having to be involved.
+They are pre-built to handle specific jobs from start to finish.

 A few examples:

-Customer Agent: This agent can live on your website to engage visitors, qualify leads, and book meetings around the clock.
+• Customer Agent: This agent can live on your website to engage visitors, qualify leads, and book meetings.

-Knowledge Base Agent: This agent can take your team’s resolved support tickets and automatically turn them into draft articles for your help center.
+• Knowledge Base Agent: This agent can take resolved support tickets and automatically turn them into draft articles for your help center.

-So, you’d use the Assistant to help you write an email, but you’d set up an Agent to handle incoming customer chats all on its own.
+Essentially, you’d use the Assistant to help you write an email, while you’d set up an Agent to handle incoming customer chats.

 The role of Breeze Studio and Marketplace

-You find and manage these agents through two other parts of the ecosystem: the Breeze Marketplace and Studio.
+You find and manage these agents through the Breeze Marketplace and Studio.

-The Marketplace is essentially an app store where you can browse and install the pre-built agents HubSpot offers.
+The Marketplace is a centralized place where you can browse and install pre-built agents.
 Once you’ve picked an agent, you use the Studio to customize it.
-The Studio is a no-code tool where you can adjust the agent’s instructions, tell it which knowledge sources to use, and set up triggers for when it should jump into action.
-This is where the real setup happens.
+The Studio is a no-code tool where you can adjust instructions, select knowledge sources, and set up triggers.

 HubSpot Breeze Assistant pricing: What you need to know

-Okay, this is where things get a bit tricky.
-While the Breeze Assistant is mostly free and included with your HubSpot subscription, the autonomous Breeze Agents are definitely not.
-They run on a credit system.
+The Breeze Assistant is generally included with your HubSpot subscription, while the autonomous Breeze Agents run on a credit system.

 Here’s the breakdown:

-Each HubSpot subscription tier (Starter, Professional, Enterprise) gives you a monthly allowance of credits.
+• HubSpot subscription tiers (Starter, Professional, Enterprise) include a monthly allowance of credits.

-Every time an agent completes a task, it uses up some of those credits.
-For example, a single conversation with the Customer Agent might cost around 100 credits.
+• When an agent completes a task, it uses some of those credits.
+For example, a conversation with the Customer Agent may use a certain amount of credits.

 For a faster, more flexible solution, there's eesel AI

-Go live in minutes, not months: You don’t have to sit through mandatory demos or long setup projects. eesel AI is built to be self-serve.
-You can connect your help desk and knowledge sources in a few clicks and have a fully working AI agent up and running in minutes.
+• Go live quickly: eesel AI is designed to be self-serve.
+You can connect your help desk and knowledge sources in a few clicks and have a working AI agent up and running very quickly.

-Works with the tools you already have: This is the biggest difference. eesel AI plugs directly into the platforms you already use, including help desks like Zendesk, Freshdesk, Intercom, and Gorgias.
-There’s no need to change your current tech stack.
+• Works with the tools you already have: eesel AI plugs directly into many platforms, including help desks like Zendesk, Freshdesk, Intercom, and Gorgias.
+It's a great way to add an AI layer to your existing tech stack.

-Total control and risk-free testing: eesel AI has a simulation mode that lets you test your AI on thousands of your own past tickets before it ever talks to a customer.
-This gives you a really accurate forecast of its performance and lets you automate with confidence.
+• Total control and testing: eesel AI features a simulation mode that lets you test your AI on past tickets before it goes live.
+This helps you forecast performance and automate with confidence.

 What's the verdict on the HubSpot Breeze Assistant?

-The HubSpot Breeze Assistant is a well-made tool for teams that are all-in on the HubSpot platform.
-The integration with your CRM data is impressive, and it can definitely help with creating content and getting quick summaries.
+The HubSpot Breeze Assistant is a mature, reliable tool for teams that use the HubSpot platform.
+The integration with CRM data is a major strength, making it easier than ever to create content and summarize customer interactions.

 Frequently asked questions